zombeej/challenge-2019-10/README.md

 You can run the tests locally (assuming you have all the language support installed) by running `python run_tests.py`.

-If you only want to run specific directories on a local run (i.e. just test your solution), run `python run_tests.py local comma-separated,list-of,solution-dirs`.
+If you only want to run specific directories on a local run (i.e. just test your solution), run `python run_tests.py comma-separated,list-of,solution-dirs`.

 ### Leaderboard